-Therefore, the $n$-cube of configurations on $M$ is $(n\frac{d+1}{2} - 1)$-cocartesian if $u+1 \geq \frac{d-1}{2}$, and ($n(u+2) -1$)-cocartesian otherwise. \\ As taking singular chain complex preserves total cofibers and connectivity (by Hurewicz theorem), we get that the $n$-cube $S \mapsto C_*(\conf_S M, \bb Z)$ has the same cocartesianity.
-The total fiber of an $n$-cube in a stable category is the $n$-desuspension of its total cofiber, therefore the total fiber of this $n$-cube of singular chains is $(n\frac{d-1}{2} - 1)$-connected if $u \geq \frac{d-1}{2}$, and $(n(u+1) -1)$-connected otherwise.
-Dualizing with $\bb Z$ we get that the singular cochain complex (seen as a negatively-graded chain complex) is an $\FI$-complex stable with Running the going-down theorem, stable version, we get the expected bounds of: \begin{enumerate} \item{$t_0 H^p \conf M \leq $} \item{$t_1 H^p \conf M \leq $} \end{enumerate} \end{proof} Note that the slope is inversely proportional to the connectivity (or the dimension depending on the cases) of the manifold we consider.
+\end{proof} Note that the slope is inversely proportional to the connectivity (or the dimension depending on the cases) of the manifold we consider.
 This phenomenon, and the disjunction at half the dimension has already been observed in Bahran's recent paper \cite{bahran_regularity_2024}.
-Note that for oriented manifolds, by Poincaré duality the first case $u \geq \frac{d-1}{2}$ happens only if $M$ is contractible or a homotopy $d$-sphere (and hence a sphere by Poincaré conjecture).
-Note that this bound is the same as Miller and Wilson's \cite{miller_fihyperhomology_2019} for non-simply connected $3$-manifolds $\leq 1$ and provides an improvement in the other cases. \begin{rmq} Note that in the case $d=2$, we cannot run the Blakers-Massey argument anymore because in this case the minimum value of $\sum_\alpha k_{T_\alpha} $ is $1$.
+Note that for oriented manifolds, by Poincaré duality the first case $u \geq \frac{d-1}{2}$ happens only if $M$ is contractible or a homotopy $d$-sphere (and hence a sphere by Poincaré conjecture). \begin{rmq} Note that in the case $d=2$, we cannot run the Blakers-Massey argument anymore because in this case the minimum value of $\sum_\alpha k_{T_\alpha} $ is $1$.
 Given this we can only deduce that the $n$-cube $S \mapsto C_*(\conf_S M, \bb Z)$ is $1$-cartesian which is not sufficient to run the going-down theorem and get ranges on the cohomology.
 However, Miller and Wilson dealt with the $2$-dimensional case and provided ranges for the $\FI$-hyperhomology of $C^*(\conf M, \bbZ)$ for $M$ a $2$-dimensional manifold, see the proof of \cite[Theorem 1.1]{miller_fihyperhomology_2019}. \end{rmq}